w3f/polkadot-spec/spec.md

   - `TIMESTAMP` -> n/a (there is a timestamp object)
   - `BALANCE`/`ORIGIN`/`GASPRICE`/`EXTCODE`/`COINBASE`/`DIFFICULTY`/`GASLIMIT`/`GAS`/`CALLCODE`/`DELEGATECALL`/`SUICIDE` -> n/a

+## Block Processing

-In summary, the normative block processing mechanism for a block is:
+In summary, the normative mechanism for processing a block is:

 - check the block data is valid RLP with correct item formats; let `block` be the structured data;
 - let `header := block.header`;